VBota1/project_booking/README.md

 **To be Done:**
 ```
+	on request report acitivity for each day (task -> hours) or ( label -> hours)
     	implment QT Gui
     	implement a command to rename old database and create a new one
     	import tasks from Jira
 ```